 Making a claim for receiving the wrong person’s medication

 Making a claim for receiving the wrong person’s medication happens when you are given the incorrect medication at the hospital or pharmacy.
-The medical professional does not do their job correctly and gives you the wrong person’s medication.
+The medical professional does not do their job correctly and gives you the wrong prescribed medication.

 You leave the pharmacy with the wrong medicine, a medication that is for someone else, and this could be catastrophic for your health.